MikeWoodward/Reading-Data-Into-Python/Microsoft Excel/README.md

 # Microsoft Excel
-These are the files for the JSON Microsoft Excel demos.
+These are the files for the Microsoft Excel demos.